 If your garage is masonry the number of layers can be reduced, but with timber or clad garages internal walls significant density must be added.
 Ensure all gaps are sealed.

 Our commercial soundproofing products provide you with all the information you’ll need to make informed soundproofing decisions for your garage.
 Our products can be simply supplied or supplied and installed depending on your needs and location.
-Please enter your requirements for a free online quote.

 What is Barrierboard?